Water fluoridation in the United States: State law

-San Diego, California, began water fluoridation in February 2011, despite its Municipal Code Section 67.0101, which prohibits the city from fluoridating.
+San Diego, California, began water fluoridation in February 2011, despite Municipal Code Section 67.0101 prohibiting the city from fluoridating.
 The local ordinance was preempted by California law that requires fluoridation when an outside funding source is available.
-In 2008, First 5 Commission of San Diego County, a state-funded child advocacy organization, provided nearly $4 million to San Diego, for fluoridation equipment and operating costs for the first two years of fluoridation.
+In 2008, First 5 Commission of San Diego County, a state-funded child advocacy organization, provided nearly $4 million to San Diego for fluoridation equipment and operating costs for the first two years of fluoridation.
 That organization is funded with tobacco taxes instituted by California Proposition 10 (1998).
 San Diego raises the fluoride level of its water to 0.7 mg/L, as recommended by CDC.

 In 2012, New Hampshire began requiring public water systems that fluoridate to post the following notice in their consumer confidence reports: "Your public water supply is fluoridated.
 According to the Centers for Disease Control and Prevention, if your child under the age of 6 months is exclusively consuming infant formula reconstituted with fluoridated water, there may be an increased chance of dental fluorosis.
 Consult your child's health care provider for more information."
 The law was passed with overwhelming majorities in the legislature and took effect August 4.

-In 2025, the Utah State Senate voted 18-8 to prohibit state cities and towns from fluoridating their public water supply.
+In 2025, the Utah State Senate voted 18–8 to prohibit state cities and towns from fluoridating their public water supply.
 The bill was signed by Utah Governor Spencer Cox and the ban took effect on May 7, 2025.
 Utah is the first U.S. state to ban fluoride in public drinking water.
 In May of the same year, Florida soon followed with its own fluoridation ban.

 Local ordinances

-On September 22, 2011, the city council of College Station, Texas, voted, 6–1, against fluoridating city water supplies. ending 22 years of fluoridation.
+On September 22, 2011, the city council of College Station, Texas, voted 6–1 against fluoridating city water supplies, ending 22 years of fluoridation.

 In 2011, the Pinellas County, Florida, commissioners voted to stop adding fluoride to the county's public drinking water.
 Tampa Bay Times editor Tim Nickens and columnist Daniel Ruth then published a joint series of ten editorials challenging the decision in 2012, and two of the commissioners who had voted to stop fluoridation were voted out of office and replaced with candidates who had pledged to add it back.
 In March 2013, after a 6–1 vote, the county resumed the addition of fluoride, which the Times characterized as being "long considered the most effective method to prevent tooth decay".
 Nickens and Ruth were awarded the 2013 Pulitzer Prize for Editorial Writing for their series.

-The Board of County Commissioners of Hernando County, Florida, voted, 4–1, on February 25, 2014, not to begin fluoridating the county's water.
+The Board of County Commissioners of Hernando County, Florida, voted 4–1 on February 25, 2014 to not begin fluoridating the county's water.